jonnonz1/nz-statute-book/acts/public/2006/insolvency-cross-border-act-2006.md

 # Insolvency (Cross-border) Act 2006
-_Consolidation as at 2017-03-01_
+_Consolidation as at 2021-10-28_

 ### 1 Title
 This Act is the Insolvency (Cross-border) Act 2006.

 ### 2 Commencement
-This Act comes into force on a date to be appointed by the Governor-General by Order in Council; and 1 or more orders may be made bringing different provisions into force on different dates.
+(1) This Act comes into force on a date to be appointed by the Governor-General by Order in Council; and 1 or more orders may be made bringing different provisions into force on different dates.
+(2) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 3 Purpose
 The purpose of this Act is to—